 - You should make sure you know how to access your server via SSH and VNC

-- You should plan on sticking around for a couple hours.
+- You should plan on sticking around for a couple of hours.

 - Don’t rush yourself, this is a major upgrade.

-The distro upgrade tool will check these things, and you can do that part any time.
-However once you proceed to the next step and reboot the machine your system will be inaccessible for quite some time while the first portion of the upgrade runs.
+The distro upgrade tool will check these things, and you can do that part at any time.
+However, once you proceed to the next step and reboot the machine your system will be inaccessible for quite some time while the first portion of the upgrade runs.

 Running the Upgrade

 Fire up the VNC console for your PBX so you can monitor progress.
 You will need to reconnect VNC each time the system reboots, so save your connection details if possible to speed this up. (if you’ve got a Mac and use Finder, it auto reconnects if you save the password!)

 Once connected, you can proceed as directed by Sangoma’s SNG7 Upgrade Guide.